Skip to content

 lens distortion

 : Some Amigo screens have inverted X coordinates, others display colors differently.
-For more info see FAQ
+For more info see Troubleshooting.

 All devices feature Kendryte K210 chip: 28nm process, dual-core RISC-V 64bit @400MHz, 8 MB high-speed SRAM, DVP camera and MCU LCD interface, AES Accelerator, SHA256 Accelerator, FFT Accelerator.